-This unique program is designed so that students can complete both the Bachelor of Science in Exercise Science and Sports Performance and the Master of Science in Athletic Training degrees in a total of five years.
-Students in the accelerated BS/MSAT program who satisfactorily fulfill all requirements outlined are guaranteed admission into the MSAT portion of the program.
+The direct entry (4+1) program is designed so that students can complete both the Bachelor of Science in Exercise Science and Sports Performance and the Master of Science in Athletic Training (MSAT) degrees in a total of five years.
+The direct entry students are guaranteed admission into the MSAT program if they meet all prerequisites.

-The professional portion of the accelerated program encompasses the Master of Science in Athletic Training requirements and consists of 48 credit hours that include the latest research, knowledge, and techniques used by athletic trainers.
+The professional portion of the accelerated program encompasses the Master of Science in Athletic Training requirements and consists of 54 credit hours that include the latest research, knowledge, and techniques used by athletic trainers.
 Academic preparation is guided by:

-- NATA Professional Education Council (PEC) Athletic Training Educational Competencies that involves specific knowledge, skills, foundational behaviors, and clinical integration proficiencies (CIP). - 7th Edition Practice Analysis by the Board of Certification (BOC) that defines the entry-level knowledge, skills, and abilities required for practice in the profession of athletic training. - Commission on Accreditation of Athletic Training Education (CAATE) curriculum standards.
+- The National Athletic Trainers' Association Executive Education Council (ECE) oversees matters related to AT education.
+The group facilitates quality professional and post professional education, coordinates the delivery of educational programming for the profession, and maintains a dialogue with its CAATE and Board of Certification (BOC) liaisons on accreditation and certification matters affecting AT education. - 8th Edition Practice Analysis by the BOC that defines the entry-level knowledge, skills, and abilities required for practice in the profession of athletic training. - Commission on Accreditation of Athletic Training Education (CAATE) curriculum standards.

 This program is designed to provide structured didactic and supervised clinical coursework to prepare students for entry-level positions in athletic training.
 Didactic and clinical courses are sequenced and integrated to maximize student learning.
 Master of Science in Athletic Training courses are taken in sequence.
 (See Master of Science in Athletic Training degree plan available on McKendree's website.)

 The purpose of supervised clinical coursework is to provide a structured clinical experience to prepare for professional practice and engage in professional socialization.
 Throughout the academic program, clinical coursework provides direct patient care opportunities with varied client/patient populations for a variety of injuries, conditions, and illnesses throughout the lifespan.

-Students pursuing the accelerated BS/MSAT program enroll in the Bachelor of Science in Exercise Science and Sports Performance (ESSP) Plus program.
-The accelerated program includes pre-requisite coursework required for application to the MSAT program.
+Students pursuing McKendree's direct entry (4+1) program enroll in the Bachelor of Science in Exercise Science and Sports Performance Plus (ESSP+) major.
+The 4+1 program includes pre-requisite coursework required for application to the MSAT program.

-Accelerated Bachelor of Science in Exercise Science and Sports Performance Major
+Bachelor of Science in Exercise Science and Sports Performance Plus (ESSP+) Major

-Accelerated Exercise Science and Sports

-Performance majors must complete the health

-professions core requirements and the exercises
+ESSP+ majors must complete the health professions core requirements and the ESSP+ requirements.

-science and accelerated sports performance major

-requirements.